featured image

 Intermediate 27 minutes

-Most developers write tests like this:
+Most developers start out writing tests like this:

 def test_validate_pressure_empty():